omegat-org/omegat/release/readme.txt

 (in English, Slovak, Dutch, Portugese):
       http://www.omegat.org/omegat/omegat.html

-More information can be found on the following pages:

 User support, at the Yahoo user group (multilingual), where the archives are searchable without subscription:
      http://groups.yahoo.com/group/OmegaT/
-     .

 Requests for Enhancements (in English), at the SourceForge site:
      http://sourceforge.net/tracker/?group_id=68187&atid=520350